-Modern visitors have it easy compared to the earlier users of this area.
-The park’s 900 acres offer a 50 unit campground with water and electrical hookups for RV’s, and a large overflow parking area for the more self sufficient.
+Lodging at the park offers Cabins and a 50 unit campground with water and electrical hookups for RV’s, and a large overflow parking area for the more self sufficient.
 You’ll also find rest rooms with hot showers, a picnic area, a boat launch, and a visitor center which provides advice and maps.
 Between Memorial Day and Labor Day the park staff offers campfire programs scheduled to allow you to enjoy the park’s spectacular sunsets.
-No need to hurry after that pot of gold at the end of the rainbow.

 If high desert flora and fauna attract you, you’ll love Massacre Rocks State Park.
 The park contains about 300 species of plants, and bird watchers have reported over 200 species of birds.
 If you are looking for the birds not usually seen back home keep an eye out for whistling swans, bald eagles, pelicans and blue herons, all of which are commonly seen.